MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 A dynamic conference ID is included at the bottom of meeting invitations along with the dial-in phone numbers that can be used by callers to call in to a meeting.
 When the user dials the phone number, the auto attendant for the meeting will ask the caller to enter this conference ID so they can attend the meeting.

 > [!NOTE]
 > Wenn es sich bei Ihrem Konferenzanbieter um Microsoft handelt, sind die Konferenz-IDs Ihrer Benutzer nur auf dynamisch eingestellt.
 Dies kann nicht geändert werden.
-Konferenz-IDs werden automatisch nur für Skype for Business-Benutzer festgelegt, die für Audiokonferenzen aktiviert sind.
+Konferenz-IDs werden automatisch nur für Skype for Business-Benutzer eingestellt, die für Audiokonferenzen aktiviert sind.

 ## <a name="resetting-the-conference-id-for-a-user"></a>Zurücksetzen der Konferenz-ID für einen Benutzer